 '''

-property selection: list[Row] | Row | None
+property selection: list[toga.sources.list_source.Row] | Row | None

 '''

 The current selection of the table.

 If multiple selection is enabled, returns a list of Row objects from the data source matching the current selection.
 An empty list is returned if no rows are selected.